Kumasi: Rail

 Kumasi is served by the railway lines to Sekondi-Takoradi and Accra.
 The train service has been suspended for several years because of damaged track, bridges and locomotives.
 Currently, no trains run to and from Kumasi due to the collapse of the railway corporation.
 A $6 billion project to upgrade the railways was due to get underway in 2011.

 Port

 Kumasi is located near the Boankra Inland Port, an inland port situated in the Ejisu Municipality.
 Construction at the port is situated into two phases, with phase one scheduled to be completed by the end of 2024.
-Once finish, over 7,000 people are expected to be employed at the port, boosting overall productivity of the local economy.
+Once finished, more than 7,000 people are expected to be employed at the port, boosting overall productivity of the local economy.

 International relations

 Twin towns - sister cities

 The following is a list of settlements Kumasi is twinned with: